Written by JJ Brown, July 2019

 Who was Mary Magdalene, who with other women traveled with Christ and “ministered unto him of their substance”?
 These other women were not groupies; they were an integral part of Christ’s support while He ministered.
 They were “certain women, which had been healed of evil spirits and infirmities, Mary called Magdalene.
 Out of whom went seven devils.”

-Were they there only because He had freed them from their bodily and spiritual ailments?
+Were the women there only because He had freed them from their bodily and spiritual ailments?
 Or were they also especially elect, and their trials were a preparation to serve with the Master?

 “For You have tried us, O God; You have refined us as silver is refined”Psalm 66:10